odrotbohm/spring-restbucks/readme.md

 ```

 That profile adds some dependencies, like Spring Cloud Sleuth as well as its integration with Zipkin.
-Make sure you have Zipkin running as described [here](https://zipkin.io/pages/quickstart.html).
+It also includes docker-compose support and will start Zipkin for you when the application starts.
-Interactions with the system will now expose the logical module invocation and their choreography
+Interactions with the system will now expose the logical module invocation and their choreography.

 ![A sample Zipkin trace](server/docs/images/observability.png "A sample Zipkin trace")